 Foxes will eat both wild and cultivated fruits (in some instances vegetables and crops, such as corn and barley, too) and those most commonly consumed include blueberries, blackberries, raspberries, cherries, persimmons, mulberries, apples, plums, grapes, dates, figs and even acorns.
+Presumably, such fruits serve as a source of vitamin C, although being canids they have the gulonolactone oxidase enzyme that we (and most other primates) have lost, allowing them to synthesize ascorbic acid from glucose.
 In Australia, a study of 255 fox stomachs from New South Wales found sweet briar (Rosa rubiginosa) and kurrajong (Brachychiton populneus) fruits were taken, particularly during the winter.
 Yew berries (fruits of the Taxus baccata tree) are also eaten by foxes, apparently without ill effects.

 From photos I have seen of scat containing yew seeds, however, it seems that most of the aril is digested, although conspicuous pieces of red fruit are also passed.
-The photo on the right below was taken by Bill Welch in Kent’s High Elms Country Park during September 2011 and illustrates what I’ve seen elsewhere: numerous seeds with some interspersed aril.
-Bill tells me he saw a lot of ‘yew seed scat’ that year and I agree with his analysis that the scats look “distinctly uncomfortable”.
+The photo on the right below was taken by Bill Welch in Orpington's High Elms Country Park during September 2011 and illustrates what I've seen elsewhere: numerous seeds with some interspersed aril.
+Bill tells me he saw a lot of “yew seed scat” that year and I agree with his analysis that the scats look “distinctly uncomfortable”.

 Other plant material includes nuts (especially hazel nuts), grasses, sedges and tubers.
 Grass is commonly found in the stomachs and scats of foxes, although it is not clear how much is deliberately eaten (some species are known to eat grass to help remove intestinal parasites, such as tapeworms) and how much is ingested incidentally, while catching and consuming other prey.
 The incidence of fruit in the diet varies locally and seasonally, but generally accounts for 10% to 30% of the diet, with cereal crops representing only about 1% of the diet.
 One study in County Kildare, Ireland, for example, found that seeds and berries made up about 15% of the foxes' diets during the summer, increasing to 25% in the winter.
 Fruits may also be an important food source for cubs and some authors have linked poor cub survival to poor fruit yields.